useidel/signal-desktop-fedora/README.md

 And if you want to build the RPMs on-premise you should visit [BarbossHack's Signal-Desktop-Fedora](https://github.com/BarbossHack/Signal-Desktop-Fedora)

-It basically follows the instructions from [How to compile Signal-Desktop for Fedora](https://github.com/michelamarie/fedora-signal/wiki/How-to-compile-Signal-Desktop-for-Fedora) but skips the installation of nvm (node Version Manager) and some follow-up steps because installs the needed npm version an external repo (see below).
-Also, it does not replace "deb" by "rpm" in the package.json file since this is not needed either.

-The current build requires internet access to install nodejs and related packages with the required version
+The content of the SPEC file basically follows the instructions from [Reproducible Buils](https://github.com/signalapp/Signal-Desktop/tree/main/reproducible-builds).
+For that it requires internet access to install nodejs, nvm and pnpm with the required version.

 ---